-The reputation of Saint Mary's College and its programs depends on a collective commitment to academic integrity.
+The reputation of Saint Mary's College depends on a collective campus-wide commitment to academic integrity.

-1) What do I do if I suspect academic dishonesty?
+What do I do if I suspect a violaiton of the honor code?

 - If the student denies responsibility and you are persuaded that there was no academic misconduct, then the matter ends.

 - If the student admits the violation, then you may agree to no-contest resolution that results in the standard sanction (the "XF" grade).
 Both parties must agree that a violation occurred and that the "XF" is an appropriate sanction.
-Contact the Coordinator of the Academic Honor Council (AHC) in the Office of Academic Affairs.
-The Coordinator will meet with the student(s) to witness the agreement and to assist you in discussing the importance of the academic honor code.
+Contact the Coordinator, who will then meet with the student(s) to witness the agreement and to assist you in discussing the importance of the academic honor code.

-- If the student denies the misconduct but you retain your suspicion, or if both parties do not agree to the "XF" sanction, then you should refer the matter to the AHC using the attached forms, inculing a signed copy of the Student Contrac Agreement.
-Attach a brief written narrative of what led you to make this report and enclose the originals or copies of any relevant documents (i.e., exams, papers or the course syllabus).
-Retain either the originals or copies of documents sent to the AHC in a secure location. online form
+- If the student denies the misconduct but you retain your suspicion, or if both parties do not agree to the "XF" sanction, then you should refer the matter to the AHC by submitting the , original relevant documents (i.e., exams, papers), and the course syllabus.
+Retain copies of documents sent to the AHC in a secure location. online form

 - The student(s) will be required to meet with the coordinator to receive counseling on the reporting process and will be referred to campus support services if necessary.
 If the student contests the report, the coordinator schedules a confidential AHC Honor Review Board hearing.